cepdnaclk/e21-3yp-Smart-IV/README.md

 ---

-> © 2025 Smart IV — gDepartment of Computer Engineering, University of Peradeniya.
+> © 2025 Smart IV — Department of Computer Engineering, University of Peradeniya.
 All rights reserved.